 Individuals with ADD and ADHD have a strong tendency towards narcissism.
 I speak from personal and professional experience.
-We have a tendency of looking at the world through our eyes and failing to see it from other people’s point of view.
+We will often-times look at the world through our eyes and fail to see it from other people’s point of view.
 This is one of the major reasons why there’s a strong misunderstanding of ADD and ADHD.

 I am not suggesting that individuals with ADD and ADHD are intentionally narcissistic, but I am saying that it is common amongst us ADD and ADHD folk.
 Here’s a perfect example…I am not a go-with-the-flow kind of guy.
 It has impacted my relationships over the years.
 It is not that I am not open to new things; I just live in a certain comfort zone.
 While some of this may be narcissistic, it has other factors involved as well.
 The best way for me to manage my ADHD is to regiment myself.
 I do things a certain way because it helps me function both personally and professionally.
 Other people don’t always see this, so they assume I am acting selfish.